OAB Outstanding Achievement Awards: TV Entry Packet

 Oklahoma City, OK, 73116

-Awards will be presented at the annual OAB Awards Banquet on Friday, April 20, 2018, at the River Spirit Casino Resort in Tulsa.
+Awards will be presented at the annual OAB Awards Banquet on Friday, April 5, 2019, at the Skirvin Hotel in Oklahoma City.

 TELEVISION CATEGORIES & INFORMATION